Isaiah Chapter 42

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-42:23 Who among you will give ear to this? who will listen and hear for the time to come?
+42:23 Who among you will give ear to this?
+Who will listen and hear the outcome?

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-, he against whom we have sinned? for they wouldn’t walk in his ways, neither were they obedient unto his law.
+, He against Whom we have sinned? for they wouldn’t walk in His ways, and didn’t listen to His Torahבְּתוֹרָתוֹ

-42:25 So he has poured on him the fury of his anger, and the strength of battle: and it has set him on fire round about, yet he knew not; and it burned him, yet he laid it not to heart.
+42:25 So He poured out the fury of His anger on him, and the power of war: It has engulfed him in flames, yet he learned nothing; and it burned him, yet he didn’t take it to heart.

 Categories